edumserrano/playwright-adventures/demos/docker/README.md

 This shouldn't be the case.
 In my experience, Playwright runs quicker in the `mcr.microsoft.com/playwright` docker image than outside of docker, especially if you're running on Windows.

-The issue that you might be facing though is something that I've encountered on a setup where I was copying mounting the node_modules directory into the container and that was affecting the filesystem performance.
+The issue that you might be facing though is something that I've encountered on a setup where I was mounting the node_modules directory into the container and that was affecting the filesystem performance.
 I was running on Windows and the workaround I used for this was to change Docker's engine from using WSL2 to using WSL1.

 If you're using a Windows machine and you're mounting a large number of files to the docker container then you might want to try using WSL1 as your Docker's engine.